Interpersonal conflict depends on us, but it is entirely our responsibility and decision to better our relations among ourselves and others”

 According to (e.g., Creasey et al., 1997; Culp, Hubbs-Tait, Culp,&Starost, 2000; Field, Diego, & Sanders, 2002; Marjoribanks, 1996; Martin, Marsh, McInerney, Green, & Dowson, 2007; Pianta, Nimetz, & Bennett, 1997;Robinson, 1995) stated “the literature has consistently been recording the substantial role, that relationships(interpersonal) play in the student’s school success.
 Followed and guided by the fundamental description of

 1992, 1998, 2002) self-worth/self-esteem motivation theory defines the processes as well as the bases included in, enhancement of one’s self-worth or protection.
-Based on this theory, in addition, students’ self-worth is largely influenced through their capability to perform competitively and academically (Convington, 2002; Robinson, 1995).
+Based on this theory, in addition, students’ self-worth is largely influenced by their capability to perform competitively and academically (Convington, 2002; Robinson, 1995).

 b) Conflict management: